-A theatre and film director, writer and producer – currently working on CHILDREN OF THE DEAD END, his most recently production was BLOOD RED LINES which he wrote and directed BLOOD RED LINES during a a six month residency with the Derry Playhouse based in South Armagh and Border counties.
-The work was concerned thematically with the tragedies that occurred in the South Armagh and Border counties region in the darkest days of The Conflict.
+A theatre and film director, writer and producer – currently working on CHILDREN OF THE DEAD END, his most recently production was BLOOD RED LINES which he wrote and directed during a a six month residency with Derry Playhouse based in South Armagh and Border counties.
+For current productions see OurLand Productions and Art27 Scotland

 Robert’s professional career began in 1982 working with John McGrath and 7:84 Theatre Company England.
 From 86 – 96 he worked as freelance director, writer and producer with small and middle scale touring companies and on a number of large scale community plays.
 From 96 to 2014 Robert was Artistic Director & Chief Executive of Theatre Workshop Scotland.
 He directed two feature films and numerous professional and community shows, his preferred way of working placing the people whose story is being told at the heart of the creative process.
 Celebrating diversity and challenging attitudes that exclude – his championing of the employment of professional disabled actors transformed the disability arts scene in Scotland.